prashan-s/Async-Image-Lodable-Protocol/README.md

-AsyncImageLoadable Protocol
+# Async Image Loadable Protocol

-The AsyncImageLoadable protocol is a Swift protocol that provides the ability to load images asynchronously into a collection of UIImageViews, with customizable animation and timing options.
-The protocol also includes a completion handler that can be used to track the progress of the image loading.
+*The AsyncImageLoadable protocol is a Swift protocol that provides the ability to load images asynchronously into a collection of UIImageViews, with customizable animation and timing options.
+The protocol also includes a completion handler that can be used to track the progress of the image loading.*

-Features
+### Features

-    Asynchronously loads images into a collection of UIImageViews for improved performance Supports customizable animation options, including duration, delay, and animation type Provides a completion handler to track the progress of the image loading Easy to integrate into any Swift application
+- ❓Asynchronously loads images into a collection of UIImageViews for improved performance

+- ⚡ Supports customizable animation options, including duration, delay, and animation type

+- 💫 Provides a completion handler to track the progress of the image loading

+- Easy to integrate into any Swift application

-Usage
+### Usage
 To use the AsyncImageLoadable protocol in your Swift application, you will need to implement the protocol and provide your own implementation for the loadImage() method.
 Here is an example implementation:

-swift

 typealias AsyncImageCompletion = (_ id:Int,_ url:URL?,_ finished:Bool) -> Void